andrewcooke/Drawing.jl/README.md

   scale is chosen so that both those scales fit within the plotting area (but pixels remain square).

-  Below are plotted unit axes (x is horizontal) for 100x140 pixel images, with a border of 0.1 (ie 10 pixels), where the landscape axes are centred.
+  Below are plotted unit axes (x is horizontal) for 100x140 pixel images, with a border of 0.1 (ie 10 pixels), where the landscape axes extend to negative values.
 Note that drawing is not clipped to the unit axes area - it can extend over the whole page.

   [![portrait](test/target/portrait.png)](test/portrait.jl)
   [![landscape, negative](test/target/negative-landscape.png)](test/negative-landscape.jl)